facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Baron Updates

 October is a noteworthy month.
-In addition to the start of Medicare’s Annual Open Enrollment, (mentioned earlier), it is also Cybersecurity Awareness Month and Financial Planning Month, two areas that we focus on.
-Look for James’s Baron Financial Answers video on Financial Planning, which will be available soon.
-We have several Cybersecurity informational videos available on our website blog, as well as other educational content.
+In addition to the start of Medicare’s Annual Open Enrollment, (October 15th – December 7th), it is also Cybersecurity Awareness Month and Financial Planning Month, two areas that we focus on.
+Continue to look for educational and Baron-related posts on our website blog, including guidance for taking inherited IRA withdrawals and qualified charitable distributions.
 The Baron Advisors are often called upon by journalists for their insights on financial planning and investing.
-They are quoted in such prestigious media outlets as The New York Times, CNBC.com, and NJMoneyHelp.com, among others.
-Please contact us if you have any questions.

 Remember that you can also visit our website to gain access to your client portal.
 Just click on the client-portal tab, which will allow you to view your account information.
 The client login requires a username and password to gain access to the portal.
 Please let us know if you would like to create your portal login or if you would like to learn more about what the portal provides, including paperless statements.
 Contact Baron at 1-866-333-6659 or at info@baron-financial.com to enroll.